Wanchai/FTPbucket/README.md

 INSTALLATION
 ------------

-- Edit the config file
+- Edit the config file and rename it to 'config.php'
 - Copy the deploy folder on your FTP server
 - On Bitbucket>Admin>Hooks, setup a POST hook pointing to http://myserver/deploy/deploy.php